CardinalityCloud/prometheus-alert-generator/hugo/content/blog/what-is-slo-why-slo-based-alerts.md

 ## Understanding the SLI/SLO/SLA Hierarchy

 Before diving deeper into SLOs, it's important to understand how they fit into the broader reliability framework:

 ### SLI (Service Level Indicator)

 A **Service Level Indicator** is a quantitative measure of service behavior.
 It's the actual measurement you take.
+It can also be called a Key Performance Indicator (KPI).
 Common SLIs include:

 - **Availability**: Ratio of successful requests to total requests
 - **Latency**: Percentage of requests faster than a threshold (e.g., 95th percentile &lt; 500ms)
 - **Error rate**: Percentage of requests that return errors
 - **Throughput**: Requests processed per second
 - **Durability**: Percentage of data retained without loss
+- **Saturation**: How "full" a service instance is expressed as a ratio or percentage.
+When does the service need to scale up?

 **Example SLIs:**
 ```promql